The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 #1: Avoiding It All

-According to personal finance expert Tiffany Aliche of The Budgetnista, the biggest financial mistake you can make is doing absolutely nothing.
-If you’re paralyzed by the fear of managing your money, or feeling overwhelmed by budgeting, you may do nothing at all.
+If you’re paralyzed by the fear of managing your money or feeling overwhelmed by budgeting, you may do nothing at all.
 It’s too easy to just live paycheck-to-paycheck with no savings or retirement plan when everything money-related seems like a chore.
 But putting even the tiniest plan into action will help you overcome this lack of momentum and keep your finances on track.
-Start simple by keeping better track of your money, trying out a simple budgeting app and remembering to think on it before making an impulse buy.
+Start simple by keeping better track of your money, trying out a simple budgeting app and remembering to think about it before making an impulse buy.